 About pixy

-pixy is a command-line tool for painlessly and correctly estimating average nucleotide diversity within (π) and between (dxy) populations from a VCF.
-In particular, pixy facilitates the use of VCFs containing invariant (AKA monomorphic) sites, which are essential for the correct computation of π and dxy:
+In more detail: pixy is a command-line tool for painlessly and correctly estimating population genetic summary statistics that measure genetic variation within populations (π, θW, Tajima's D) and between populations (dxy, FST) from a VCF.
+In particular, pixy facilitates the use of VCFs containing invariant (AKA monomorphic) sites, which are essential for the correct computation of π and dxy whenever data are missing.

 pixy avoids common pitfalls in computing pi and dxy